Iliad The Musical is a stage adaptation of Homer’s Iliad sung to Ancient Greek instruments.

-Audiences walk out humming a timeless mantra as relevant today as ever: Never Forget.
-Listen to the music.
+You’ll walk out humming a timeless mantra as relevant today as ever: Never Forget.

-Our mission is to faithfully recreate Homer’s Iliad on stage, set to original music in the Ancient Greek genres, in a show that pleases Homer and honors Apollo.
+Our mission is to faithfully recreate Homer’s Iliad in a sung-through musical, using Ancient Greek instruments playing original music in Ancient Greek genres, in a family-friendly show that pleases Homer and honors Apollo.